Travis

 Travis CI runs all commands over SSH in isolated virtual machines.
 Commands that modify SSH session states are “sticky” and persist throughout the build.
 For example, if you cd into a directory, all subsequent commands are run from that directory.

-Git submodules are not updated correctly #
+Git submodules not updating correctly #

 Travis CI automatically initializes and updates submodules when there’s a .gitmodules file in the root of the repository.